RaymondWHZ/ai-office-hour/README.md

 ### 1. Clone the repository

-HTTP:
+Standard HTTP method:

 ```bash
 git clone https://github.com/tailwindlabs/tailwindcss-typography.git
 cd ai-office-hour
 ```

-You may instead SSH or GitHub CLI for this step.
+You may also use SSH or GitHub CLI methods for this step instead.

 ### 2. Install dependencies